 Early visions of a renovated building included a civic center, a library, youth basketball league, food pantry, senior center and day care.5

-On January 25, 2006, approximately 60 people attended a meeting in the former Utica school to show support and initiate discussion for preservation of the historic building. $1,925 was collected in the meeting in an effort to get the building back in shape and reopened to the community, although monthly utility bills total $1,500 just to operate the gymnasium and a few other rooms.Approximately $4,000 was spent replacing boiler parts, and additional funds were being secured to add kitchen appliances which were all but sold and removed when the school relocated.5
+Approximately 60 people attended a meeting in the former school on January 25, 2006 to show support and initiate discussion for preservation of the historic building, where $1,925 was collected in an effort to start fundraising efforts.Approximately $4,000 was spent replacing boiler parts, and additional funds were being secured to add kitchen appliances which were all but sold and removed when the school relocated.5